 - Plastic wrap and nonstick cooking spray for preserving your pumpkin when you're finished carving.

-Check out our pumpkin-carving toolkit equipment guide for more details!
+Check out our pumpkin-carving toolkit equipment list for more details!

 Once you've got your tools, you'll want to set up your work area.
 I like to work at a large table, covered with either a large cutting board or a newspaper, in a very well-lit area.
 You'll want to have some paper towels on hand to wipe down moist or slippery knives and tools, as well as a large bowl to collect seeds, guts, and trimmings.